Speakway/mediavine_test1/README.md

 It will calculate the number of points for each team based on each match's result over the course of the tournament

-The number of points awarded for wins, losses, and ties are modifiable via the MATCH_WIN_POINTS, MATCH_LOSS_POINTS and MATCH_TIE_POINTS constants
+The number of points awarded for wins, losses, and ties are modifiable via the MATCH_WIN_POINTS, MATCH_LOSS_POINTS and MATCH_TIE_POINTS constants.

 Currently, these are set to 3 points per win, and 1 point for a tie

 If teams tie in the overall tournament points, they each will have the same rank

-To run the program, type:
+**To run the program, type:**

 node index.js *datafilename*

 ex: